-PVM was created to honor the youth of Marjory Stoneman Douglas High School and so many others whose voices have been silenced, informed and amplified.
+PVM was created to honor the youth of Marjory Stoneman Douglas High School and so many others whose voices were silenced while others were informed and amplified.
 Teens share tools to intensify their voices with powerful votes that can revolutionize our democracy.
-Youth are supported to (pre)register other teens (16-19) to vote, then encourage those to register others and finally for all to vote.
+Youth are supported to (pre)register other teens (16-19) to vote, then encourage others to register to vote and finally for all to vote.
 This grass-roots non-partisan effort is supported by adult volunteers and organizations such as the League of Women Voters.

-Teen leaders and adult volunteers registered 1,122 new teenage voters within seven weeks of school-based registration drives.
-Of these newly registered voters, about 60% are eligible to vote this November (the others are pre-registered).
-Twenty-nine teen leaders arranged drives and eighty-six adults supported the registration process.
+Teen leaders and adult volunteers registered 3,004 new teenage voters within six weeks of school-based registration drives.
+Of these newly registered voters.
+Fifty teen leaders arranged drives and 187 adult volunteers supported the registration process.
+Teens participate in an interactive multmedia presentation on the history and importance of voting and then walk through the actual voter registration process.
 Students receive “Parkland Voter Movement” wristbands with the tagline of “Register-Recruit-Vote.”
-The League of Women Voters of Fremont, Newark and Union City and The Fremont Unified School District have officially adopted the program as Founding Partners.
+The Parkland Voter Movement is under the umbrella of the League of Women Voters of Fremont, Newark and Union City.

 Julie Dunkle Co-Founder of Parkland Voter Movement

-We are a non-partisan grassroots group, led by teens and supported by adults, who work collaboratively to (pre)register teens (and under-represented groups) to register to vote.
+We are a non-partisan, non-issue grassroots group, led by teens and supported by adults, who work collaboratively to (pre)register teens (and under-represented groups) to register to vote.
 We are building a website platform that can support teens across the United States who want to organize youth voter registration drives.

 Youth and adult volunteers work collaboratively with schools, organizations and events to organize voter registration drives that target the (pre)registration of 16-19 year olds (and others).
 Paper and online registration drives occur during classes, lunch periods, school assemblies, school orientation days, school club days, marches, etc. After new students register, they are challenged to recruit other teens to register and/or to organize new registration drives and then, of course, vote.